dustinfast/PTC-Sim/README.md

 ### Unimplemented

-Some features typical in a PTC deployment, such as authentication, encryption, high availability, redundancy, persistent data, and TCP/IP session management are left unimplemented for the sake of demonstration simplicity.
+Some features typical in a PTC deployment, such as authentication, encryption, high availability, redundancy, persistent data, and connection session management are left unimplemented for the sake of demonstration simplicity.
 In addition, the track simulation is currently restricted to a single branch.

 ### Message Specification